Hive Helpers Summary

 Bee Life Cycles

-• 4.L.1.4 – Explain how differences among animals of the same population sometimes give individuals an advantage in surviving and reproducing in changing habitats.
+- LS.4.1.3 Engage in argument from evidence to explain how differences among animals of the same population sometimes gives individuals an advantage in surviving and reproducing in changing habitats.

 Next Generation National Science Standards: